Warmest US Cities in Winter

 Warmest Winter Nights

 While freezing weather is a reality during winter in many American cities, that's not true for all.
-Freezing temperatures are not at all expected in Miami, Los Angeles, San Diego and San Francisco, and are a rare event in Phoenix and Tampa.
+Freezing temperatures are not at all expected in Honolulu, Miami, Los Angeles, San Diego and San Francisco, and are a rare event in Phoenix and Tampa.
 In fact, at those cities plus a few others, it's not often that temperatures even drop below 40 °F on a winter's night.

 The list below ranks major US cities which average fewer than 30 nights a winter with temperatures of 40 °F or below.